Top 10 Myths and Facts about Shale Gas

 Myth 4: Drillers will always try to save money by shortcutting regulations which protect water:

 A. Any extra regulatory costs involved in water protection are a fraction of the total well costs of up to €8million.
 Contamination would result in substantial fines, civil damages, reputational risk costs and even loss of license that would have an impact far in excess of any possible advantage.
+The International Energy Agency published a set of standards they call "Golden Rules for a Golden Age of Gas" in May 2012.
+They estimated that the maximum expense the standards would cause producers would be a maximum of 7%.

 B. The extra cement casing of the well has a different original purpose than to protect ground water aquifers from contamination, which is to prevent contamination of the gas in the well bore by ground water.
 Mixing gas and water in the well bore is far more dangerous and expensive for drillers to repair than saving a few thousand on a cheap cement job.
+Any gas producer is far more worried that water could pollute the gas, making it unsaleable.

 Myth 3 : Shale gas will prevent the emergence of renewable technology